openxla/stablehlo/rfcs/20220925-bounded-dynamism.md

-It is true that having the bounded type and `set_dimension_size` op introduces some complexity but given that the bounds are optional, users that don't care about bounded dynamism don't encounter the complexity.
+It is true that having the bounded type and `set_dimension_size` op introduces some complexity but given that the bounds are optional, users that don't care about bounded dynamism don't encounter complexity.
 All the code complexity is limited to the StableHLO shape functions.
 These also affects the op specifications but these should be intuitive to users based on the op semantics and making use of StableHLO shape functions should hide that as well.